pigmonkey/spark/README.md

 `tarsnapper.timer.frequency` variable).
 However, as with `mailsync` this timer is not started or enabled by default.
 Instead, a NetworkManager dispatcher is installed, which activates the timer whenever a connection is established to a trusted network.
 The timer is stopped when the network goes down.
-This prevents Tarsnap backups from executing when connected to untrusted networks.

 To have the timer activated at boot, change the `tarsnapper.timer.run_on` variable from `trusted` to `all`.